SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Subqueries.md

 ## Query Manipulation On Multiple Levels

-Subquetries are basically SQL queries inside a large one:
+Subqueries are basically SQL queries inside a large one:

 - Can be nested in **SELECT**, **INSERT**, **UPDATE**, **DELETE**
   - Usually added within a **WHERE** clause